 If you are undergoing a kyphoplasty, we’ll first insert a deflated balloon through the catheter, inflating it within the vertebral body to create a space and possibly realign the fracture.
 Then we’ll remove the balloon and inject the cement mixture in and around the space.

-At the end of the procedure, your neurointerventionalist will withdraw the needles and apply pressure to stop the blood from leaking out.
+At the end of the procedure, your neurointerventionalist or interventionalist will withdraw the needles and apply pressure to stop the blood from leaking out.
 Finally, we’ll put a bandage over the incision.

 After your procedure, your interventionalist or neurointerventionalist will review the results of your kyphoplasty with you and your physician so he or she can discuss the next steps with you.
 This may include taking special medications to strengthen your bones.
 Your physician may also prescribe a special brace to protect and support your back.